Uluru for kids! Activities, food and family travel tips.

 It was an amazing trip, truly better than we expected.
 Being such a popular attraction I did think it might’ve been hyped up too much, or be so crowded that it was no longer enjoyable.
 But happily, we visited at the best time and found out for ourselves that Uluru, Kata Tjuta (formerly The Olgas) and the surrounding sacred lands were just as incredible as everyone says.
 And they are a lot of fun for kids too!

-Below I have outlined the many activities that are suitable for kids and adults as well as the eating options we tried, and included costs and tips for each.
+Below I’ve outlined the many activities that are suitable for kids and adults as well as the eating options we tried, and included costs and tips for each.
 Information about Uluru accommodation and amenities is also provided.

 Pin this post for later: